TEAMMATES/teammates/docs/development.md

 1. Edit `src/e2e/resources/test.properties` as instructed is in its comments.
    * In particular, you will need legitimate Google accounts to be used for testing.

-1. Login manually to TEAMMATES on the browser used for testing before running any E2E test one at a time.
+1. Login manually to TEAMMATES on the browser used for testing.
 This is required as Google does not allow login by automated software.

+1. For Firefox, run the full test suite or any subset of it as how you would have done it in dev server.
    * Do note that the GAE daily quota is usually not enough to run the full test suite, in particular for accounts with no billing enabled.

+1. For Chrome, you may have to run tests one at a time as multiple ChromeDriver instances cannot be opened with the same user data.

 <sup>1</sup> This setup is necessary because our test suite uses the Gmail API to access Gmail accounts used for testing (these accounts are specified in `test.properties`) to confirm that those accounts receive the expected emails from TEAMMATES.
 This is needed only when testing against a production server because no actual emails are sent by the dev server and therefore delivery of emails is not tested when testing against the dev server.